 4.0 Clients’ money regulations

 4.1 We may, from time to time, hold money on your behalf.
 The money will be held in trust in a client bank account, which is segregated from the firm’s funds.
 The account will be operated, and all funds dealt with, in accordance with the Clients’ Money Regulations of the Institute of Chartered Accountants in England and Wales.

 4.2 All client monies will be held in an interest-bearing account.
 To avoid excessive administration, if the total sum of money held on your behalf is enough to give rise to a significant amount of interest or is likely to do so, then we will put the money in a designated interest-bearing client bank account and pay the interest to you.
 Subject to any tax legislation, interest will be paid gross.

 4.3 We will return monies held on your behalf promptly as soon as there is no longer any reason to retain those funds.
-If any funds remain in our client account that are unclaimed and the client to which they relate has remained untraced for five years or we as a firm cease to practise then we may pay those monies to a registered charity.
+If any funds remain in our client account that are unclaimed and the client to which they relate has remained untraced for five years or we as a firm cease to practice then we may pay those monies to a registered charity.